Military Social Work Master’s Programs Online

 Curriculum and Field Education Details for Online MSW Programs with a Military Social Work Concentration

 Accredited online MSW programs with a concentration or sub-concentration in military social work are typically comprised of the same number of units as regular online MSW programs (about 60 units).
-These programs contain both foundation level and concentration or advanced standing coursework.
-Students typically complete their foundation level courses first, and then progress to their advanced classes; however, some students may have terms during which they take both foundation and advanced standing courses.
+These programs include both foundation-level and concentration or advanced-standing coursework.
+Students typically complete their foundation-level courses first, then progress to advanced courses; however, some students may have terms in which they take both foundation- and advanced-standing courses.

 Field education requirements for online MSW programs with a concentration in military social work tend to be similar to those of clinical social work MSW programs.
 Students who decide to pursue a concentration in military social work should work with their program’s field education office and/or field coordinator to determine agency sites that will allow them to interact with military personnel and/or veterans, as well as their families.
 Such settings could include military-affiliated schools, substance abuse clinics, retirement communities, military community and support centers, and advocacy organizations.

 Every MSW program has its own protocol for determining students’ agency sites and field instructors–for example, while some schools actively match students to agency locations, other MSW programs expect students to find their own placement sites.
-Students should check with the schools of social work that interest them for details on how these schools determine field placements.
+Students should contact the schools of social work that interest them for details on how they determine field placements.

 Example Coursework for Online MSW Programs with a Military Social Work Concentration